sourcegraph/about/handbook/people-ops/hiring.md

 We can only interview and hire a finite number of people in a given amount of time, so we move forward with only a few of the best candidates at each stage of our hiring pipeline.

-Ultimately, each hiring decision is a complex judgement call based on many inputs.
+Ultimately, each hiring decision is a complex one based on many inputs.

 ## Respecting time